Our phase one grantees

 Background

-The Covid-19 pandemic widened access to online and hybrid learning opportunities, but major national and regional initiatives have failed to increase the skills and, therefore, job prospects of Greater Manchester residents – particularly young people.
+MadLab is a grassroots innovation organisation working with technology and people to address challenges and shape solutions.
+The Covid-19 pandemic widened access to online and hybrid learning programmes, but major national and regional initiatives have failed to increase the skills and, therefore, job prospects of Greater Manchester residents – particularly young people.
+This project aims to change this narrative by developing a youth-led research centre, supporting young people to articulate the challenges they face when engaging with online learning programmes and co-design solutions to these.

 Own Merit CIC